Kiragroh/Split-MultiFrame-DICOM/README.md

 Double-click the batch file to run the script.
 The script will recursively search all subdirectories and convert all found Multi-Frame DICOM files into individual DICOM files.
 After the conversion is complete, you will find the individual DICOM files in the newly created output_YYYY-MM-DD_HH-MM-SS directory in the same directory as the script.

-### 5. Organize DICOM Files with GUI-DICOMorganizer
+### 5. Extra
-To make the resulting files more readable, you can use the **extra_GUI-DICOMorganizer** tool to sort the files by Patient, Acquisition Date, Series Number, and Series Description.
+- Organize DICOM Files with GUI-DICOMorganizer: To make the resulting files more readable, you can use the **extra_GUI-DICOMorganizer** tool to sort the files by Patient, Acquisition Date, Series Number, and Series Description.
+- Use a custom DICOM-Receiver that handles all your incoming data and converts when necessary (advantage: you can specify more easily who and where the DICOM data is stored.

 #### Using GUI-DICOMorganizer
 1. Download the `extra_GUI-DICOMorganizer` folder from this repository.